 Unlike some of the other rules of traditional screenplay formatting, the rules of capitalization are not written in stone.
-While each writer's unique style will influence their individual use of capitalization, there are 6 general things that you should capitalize in your screenplay.
+While each writer's unique style will influence their individual use of capitalization while they're screenwriting, there are 6 general things that you should capitalize in your film script.

 The man reaches down and picks up the feather.
 His name is FORREST GUMP.
 He looks at the feather oddly, moves aside a box of chocolates from an old suitcase, then opens the case.